 How to improve your score

-While you're waiting to reapply, there are a few things you can do to improve your credit score, such as:
+There are a few things you can do to improve your credit score, such as:

 - making sure you’re on the electoral roll at your current address